This article is part of a larger series on Retail Management.

 - Mentioning different payment options and additional services such as gift wrapping

 - Indicating sale or limited-time offer in subject line

 - Including last-minute gift ideas

-    If you are doing online promotions, partnering with an influencer to help promote your gift guide is a good idea.
+- Partner with an influencer to help promote your gift guide if you are doing online promotions.
 Start brand awareness campaigns by way of hashtags and encourage user-generated content (UGC).

 7. Offer Plenty of Fulfillment Options for Holiday Gift Guide Purchases

 According to a Think with Google study, only 4% of US holiday shoppers did not use digital channels for their shopping last year.
 The line between online and offline shopping are becoming increasingly blurred, with convenience playing the key factor for people’s decision how and where they shop.

 Make sure to reflect your in-store products online (and have accurate inventory) and offer a range of delivery and collection options to make the purchasing experience as seamless as possible.

 - Learn how to set up click and collect for your store.
 Twenty-four percent of respondents in a 2022 Holiday Shopper Study say they typically order last-minute gifts online and pickup in-store.

 - Offer free shipping.
 More than three quarters of holiday shoppers in the same study intend to do at least half of their shopping online.
 Waiving shipping fees will help entice them to do all their shopping in your online store.